12-15 small yellow, red, and orange peppers

 Mustard greens, parsley, beet greens, and others can be added when available.

-Options to change it up: grapes, apples, dried cherries, tomatoes, peppers, olives, capers turkey, hardboiled egg.
+Options to change it up: beans of any type, grapes, apples, dried cherries, cucumber, tomatoes, peppers, olives, capers, hardboiled egg.

 Toppings: Feta cheese, toasted sunflower seeds, Olive oil and vinegar dressing.